-A pastoral support plan will be put in place for any child who is at risk of exclusion.
-Advice will be sought from the Inclusion Team at this stage.
+An Individual Risk Management plan will be put in place for any child who is at risk of exclusion.
+Specialist advice will be sought at this stage.

 Step 10 In very extreme cases, where attempts to modify a child's behaviour and the intervention of outside agencies have been ineffective, a child may be permanently excluded from school.